isomerpages/moe-chijolotn/_learn-at-ij-oln/Visual and Performing Arts CCA/Choir.md

 <tbody>
 <tr>
 <h5>SYF Virtual Choir</h5>
 <p>Our choir took part in SYF 2022 Choir AP on 12 August.
-They sang a Chinese Folk song, entitled Ni Wa Wa.</br>
+They sang a Chinese Folk song, entitled Ni Wa Wa.<br>
 After many months of preparation, all choir members put up a wonderful performance which incorporated voice harmony and simple actions into the song.
 Through the SYF practices, the girls also learned discipline and concert etiquette under the guidance of our dedicated choir instructors. </p>
 </tr>
 </tbody>